InnaMeleshko/InnaMeleshko/README.md

 - 👋 Hi, I’m Inna Meleshko
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning html,scss js and react
+- 🌱 I’m currently learning html,scss, js and react
 - 💞️ I’m looking to collaborate on frontend
 - 📫 You can reach me on dev.mialeshka@gmail.com